Chapter 4101:3-5 Water Heaters and Related Safety Devices

 8. Not be trapped.

 9. Be installed so as to flow by gravity.

-10. Not terminate more than 6 inches (152 mm) above the floor or waste receptor.
+10. Terminate not more than 6 inches (152 mm) above and not less than two times the discharge pipe diameter above the floor or flood level rim of the waste receptor.

 11. Not have a threaded connection at the end of such piping.

 13. Be constructed of those materials listed in Section 605.4 or materials tested, rated and approved for such use in accordance with ASME A112.4.1.